dzackgarza/Notes/Website/resources_by_class.md

 - Probability (odds for dice rolls and cards, distributions, Stirling's approximation)

 **Notes**
-- Highlight equation aspect of proofs, ties between recurrence relations and ODEs TODO
+- Highlights the "equational" aspect of proofs, shows ties between recurrence relations and ODEs.
 </details>

 ---